Business Traveler Guide

 JetBlue TrueBlue

-First of all, JetBlue has just one elite status tier, Mosaic, which requires either $5000 in spending on JetBlue flights or $4000 in spending plus 30 flight segments.
+First of all, JetBlue has just one elite status tier, Mosaic, which requires either $5,000 in spending on JetBlue flights or $4,000 in spending plus 30 flight segments.
 (You can also obtain this status by spending $50,000 on a JetBlue credit card).
-Like Alaska, JetBlue waives change fees for its elite members.
+Like Atmos Rewards, JetBlue waives change fees for its elite members.
 Mosaic members also get complimentary alcoholic drinks on board, a unique benefit among US carriers (other airlines only offer a single free drink).

-If you earn status with an airline, your status will generally last until January 31 two years later.
-For example, if you earned status in 2019, your status will last until January 31, 2021.
-But you’ll only be able to requalify for status until December 31, 2020.
+If you earn status with this airline, your status will last until December 31 of the following year.
+For example, if you earned status in 2025, your status will last until December 31, 2026.

 101 recommended approach for absolute beginner switching from debit cards (cards to get and which hotels, airlines to prioritize)